Posts

 Image

-Mental illness vs mental health vs emotional well-being What is a mental illness?
-Google defines it as: “a health condition causing significant changes in thinking, feeling, mood or behavior, leading to distress and impaired daily functioning in social, work, or family life, ranging from mild issues to severe disorders like depression or anxiety, and can be managed like other medical conditions.”
-I can poke holes in that and question why significant changes in thinking, feeling, mood or behavior are a bad thing.
+This blog post comes from a document that is part of my lawsuit against Institute of Mental Health Singapore.
+As such, that is the perspective this is written from, and I refer to "IMH", which is short for Institute of Mental Health a few times.
+Mental illness es vs mental health vs emotional well-being What is a mental illness?
+Google defines it as: “ a health condition causing significant changes in thinking, feeling, mood or behavior, leading to distress and impaired daily functioning in social, work, or family life, ranging from mild issues to severe disorders like depression or anxiety, and can be managed like other medical conditions.”
+I can poke holes in that and question why significant changes in thinking, feeling, mood, or behavior are a bad thing.
 These can be great things.
-I assume that even psychiatrists, who diagnose mental illnesses, agree that if their treatment changes a person’s thinking, feeling, mood, and/or behavior in the way that they envision for their patient, that that is a positive thing.
-Hence, a change in thinking, feeling, mood, and/or behavior alone means nothing.
-I can also ask what exactly falls under distress.
-Some people are comfortable and even enjoy falling out of an airplane (with a para...
+I assume that psychiatrists see it as a great thing when their treatment changes a person’s thinking, feeling, mood, and/or behavior in the way that they envision for their patient.
+Hence, ...